 Let them know that you are there if they ever need to talk.
-Sadly, they might have to deal with other people's’ prejudices and even bullying sometimes.
-Read about some steps you can take to help them if they're being bullied.
+Sadly, they might have to deal with other people’s’ prejudices and even bullying sometimes.
+If they are being bullied, there are some steps you can take to help them.
+Read about those steps here.

 Keep it to yourself if they have asked you to